 Livingston Parish schools report more than 100 students, staff members in quarantine

-The Livingston Parish school system says more than 100 of its students and faculty are currently in self-quarantine after several staff members tested positive for the coronavirus during the first week of in-person classes.
+The Livingston Parish school system says more than 100 of its students and faculty are currently in self-quarantine after several staff members tested positive for the coronavirus.

+School system spokesperson Delia Taylor says it is unclear how many of those in quarantine are self-isolating out of caution, have been in direct contact with someone who has tested positive for the virus, or have been back on campus this semester.

 Superintendent Joe Murphy released a statement Tuesday acknowledging that seven employees system-wide had tested positive for the virus, with a total of 17 currently in self-quarantine as a result.
 The other 10 employees had been in close contact with those infected.